 The next time the cold winter weather rears its ugly head, warm up with a big bowl of this delicious steak fajita chili.
 You won’t know which Mexican meal you are having and you won’t care one darn bit.
 Warm up!I also like to serve this chili with crusty bread.
 The sauce is so amazing, it’s nice to have something to soak up every last drop!
 This recipe serves four hearty bowls of chili, each with about 555 calories (chili only – toppings are extra.)

-If you love Mexican recipes, be sure to check out my sour cream chicken enchiladas.
+If you love Mexican recipes, be sure to check out my spicy Mexican rice and sour cream chicken enchiladas.
 They are super tasty!

 - 16 oz steak, cut into bite sized pieces. (use a good cut like sirloin or rib eye for the most tender chili)